arisi/mqtt-sn-ruby/README.md

 New Features:
 - Multicast on UDP to emulate radio network broadcast, you can leave gateway unspecified -- it will be discovered!
+- Verbose log now with timestamp and correct ports et al.

 First install the gem: